Kitura/kitura.dev/en/starter/deploying.md

 	<p>Kitura is built to be Cloud-ready.</p>
 </div>

-We provide a simple starter project that demonstrates deployment to [IBM Cloud](https://www.bluemix.net), plus a macOS desktop application to aid integration with Xcode.
+We provide a simple starter project that demonstrates deployment to [IBM Cloud](https://www.bluemix.net).

 Additionally, you can use our pre-built Docker image to guide you on how to deploy a container-based Kitura application.